vippsas/vipps-epayment-api/api-guide/modifications/cancel.md

 ## Cancelling via the API

-The payment can be cancelled through the [Cancel Payment Enpoint][cancel-payment-endpoint].
+The payment can be cancelled through the [Cancel Payment Endpoint][cancel-payment-endpoint].

 An example cancel would look like: